 accountability mechanisms to promote good police behavior;

-new policing and citizen engagement strategies;
+new law enforcement and citizen engagement strategies;

-The Climate Justice research area focuses on policy responses to climate change and addressing inequalities across people and communities who bear the brunt of its negative impacts.
+The Climate Change Governance research area focuses on policy responses to climate change and addressing inequalities across people and communities who bear the brunt of its negative impacts.
 This broad topic will include research on inclusive resource governance and strategies to address climate-related vulnerabilities and promote resilience.
 The research area builds on EGAP’s four year (2016-2020) Metaketa round on natural resource governance.
 Future research will study innovations in areas that include the following:

 Strategies to address public perceptions, vulnerabilities, and inequalities in promoting sustainable practices so as to mitigate climate change;